 Our Los Angeles National Origin Discrimination Lawyers Will Help You Demonstrate a Pattern of Prejudicial Conduct

 There is a subtle distinction between discrimination based on your race as opposed to bias against your national origin.
 National Origin prejudice takes many forms.
-For example, company policies that demand an employee solely communicate in English, when the worker does not perform customer service or administrative work, is considered discrimination.
+For example, company policies that demand an employee solely communicate in English, when the worker does not perform customer service or administrative work, are considered discrimination.
 You may not be promoted because a supervisor does not like your accent—but the job is in informational technology, and technical skills are more important than speaking.
-You could even be a second or third generation American and still receive prejudicial treatment because ‘all Arabs are terrorists’.
+You could even be a second or third-generation American and still receive prejudicial treatment because ‘all Arabs are terrorists’.

 Understanding Federal and California National Origin Discrimination Law

 Both Federal and California laws proscribe discrimination against a worker because of national origin.
 The plaintiff will receive damages for lost wages if he or she can prove his or her case in court.
 You could also receive compensation for your attorney’s fees and expert witness fees.
 California State law allows for more damages than Federal law.
 You should talk to an experienced employment attorney in Los Angeles about whether to begin your claim on the State or Federal level.

 Los Angeles is a diverse city with a wide range of industries and professions, attracting people from various backgrounds and occupations.
 Some examples of national origin discrimination that occurs in LA may include:

 Discrimination can happen during the hiring process, where employers may favor candidates from certain nationalities or exclude others based on their national origin.
 Similarly, when it comes to promotions, employers may show bias by favoring individuals from particular backgrounds over equally or more qualified candidates from different national origins.

 Pay and Benefits

 Employees with the same qualifications and experience may receive different compensation solely because of their national origin.